Property Taxes on New Construction Homes

 Factors To Consider When Buying New Construction Homes

 Most home buyers have a specific budget for their monthly housing payments.
 The principal and interest rates are fixed, and the property taxes on pre-owned homes are fixed unless the township or county increases them on pre-owned homes.
-However, the potential uncertainty on property taxes on new construction homes often adds stress to the home-buying process.
+However, the potential uncertainty of property taxes on new construction homes often adds stress to the home-buying process.

 Property taxes on new construction homes can change in the future.
 All counties in the United States levy property taxes on real estate properties.

 All homeowners are required to pay property taxes.
 There is no set formula for how much homeowners pay.

-Every local government entity, city/town, and county assesses taxes differently.
-How underwriters calculate property taxes on new construction homes is through the millage for the area the home is located.
+Every local government entity, city, town, and county assesses taxes differently.
+How underwriters calculate property taxes on new construction homes is through the millage for the area where the home is located.
 The millage rate is the real estate tax due per $1,000 in assessed value and is presented as a percentage.

-• If a home is valued at $400,000 and the mill levy (the millage rate) is set at one percent, multiplying the assessed value of $400,000 by 0.1% will yield $4,000
+Let’s take a case scenario: If a home is valued at $400,000 and the mill levy (the millage rate) is set at one percent, multiplying the assessed value of $400,000 by 0.1% will yield $4,000.
+The millage tax rate will be $4,000 a year.
+There can be additional taxes besides the millage property taxes.

-So the estimated property taxes on new construction homes in this area will be the sum of the mill levy plus the school district, plus the township tax: 1.0% mill levy + 1.0% school district + 1.0% township taxes which yields 3.0% or $12,000 on a $400,000 assessed new construction home purchase.
+Property Taxes on new construction homes in areas with top school districts may require an additional 1.0% school district tax and another 1.0% township tax.
+So the estimated property taxes on new construction homes in this area will be the sum of the mill levy plus the school district plus the township tax: 1.0% mill levy + 1.0% school district + 1.0% township taxes, which yields 3.0%, or $12,000, on a $400,000 assessed new construction home purchase.

 The Role of The County Assessor in Assessing Property Values vs. Taxes